Wal3ter-Rob0ert/AP_CSA_codehs_solutions/README.md

 PS(18.12.2025)

-Please let me know if you have internship opportunities
+Please let me know if you have internship opportunities.

+PS(18.12.2025)#2

+did you like my README.md file?